Skip to main content

 Context

-The Symbiotic ecosystem comprises three main components: on-chain Symbiotic core contracts, a network, and a network middleware contract.
-Here’s how they interact:
+The Symbiotic ecosystem comprises two main components: on-chain Symbiotic core contracts and a network middleware contract.
+Here's how they interact:

 • Symbiotic core contracts manage fundamental operations such as stake accounting, slashing, and delegations.